 Francis had seen this symbol during his recent research.
 The anti-military, somewhat radical Verbundene Augen.
 Many movements like this came and went.
 That was the wheel of time.
 However, if the Manipulator was here, then perhaps this movement was…

-“You really are cruel—”
+He muttered under his breath, “You really are cruel—”

-A thunderous boom trembled through the ground nearly knocking Francis off of his feet.
+A thunderous boom trembled through the ground nearly knocking Francis off his feet.
 A series of shouts resounded in the distance, followed by the crescendo of shattering glass.